Roland-Cook/JumpSched/README.md

 ![alternate text](images/completedJumps.png)

-### These changes will immediately be reflected on the profiles page.
+### These changes will immediately be reflected on the profile page.

 ![alternate text](images/updatedProfile.png)